WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/DesignDocument_template.md

 ## 2.2 Subsystem Design

-(Note: This is just a suggested template.
-If you adopted a pattern other than MVC, you should revise this template and the list the major subsystems in your architectural design.)

 ### 2.2.1 Model

 The model defines the schema for our database and the 'plain old python objects' we are going to be using throughout our application.